What is Prospectus? Meaning, Types & Importance

 A prospectus is more than just a formality.
 It’s your window into the company’s world.
 Whether you’re a curious student or a future investor, knowing how to read a prospectus gives you a strong head start in the world of finance.

-The next time you hear about a company going public, take a look at their prospectus.
+The next time you hear about a company going public, take a look at its prospectus.
 It’s not as complicated as it looks, and it can tell you a lot more than just numbers.

 FAQs